santom11/PII-scanner/README.md

 # PII Scanner (Presidio-Based)

 A modular PII scanning and anonymization tool built in Python using Microsoft Presidio.
-Designed to start with unstructured `.txt` files and scale to PDF/CSV/Confluence inputs later.
+Designed for unstructured `.txt` files

 ### 1. Command-Line Scanner
 ## Run CLI: